santik/adidas-producer-consumer/README.md

 	"created": "2019-08-09"
 }
 ```
-Resulting Kafka events you can see in [Commercial Kafka Tool](http://www.kafkatool.com/) or [Opensource Kafka Tool](https://github.com/santik/kafkatool) made by me.
+Resulting Kafka events can be seen in [Commercial Kafka Tool](http://www.kafkatool.com/) or [Opensource Kafka Tool](https://github.com/santik/kafkatool) from my account.

 ### Subscriber
 Subscriber listens for Kafka topics with activity events and saves information from them into NoSQL database.

 Chosen database is Redis.
-There are 2 reasons for this choice: simplicity of setting up in Spring Boot application and existing example in another system.
+There are 2 reasons for this choice: simplicity of setting up in Spring Boot application and previous experience with that.

 Events from different topics are saved in a different database namespaces.
 Because of missing information how saved data is going to be used models were designed in a very simple way:

  - Key is concatenation of userId and timestamp when event occurred
  - Value is the whole object.
  *Assuming the chance of user performing different actions the same time is low keys should not collide.*

+Database adapter can be easily replaced as well as repository implementation.

 For monitoring Redis cluster [RDBTools](https://rdbtools.com)  can be used.